CALM: A CKA-Guided Adaptive Layer-Wise Modularization Framework for LLM Quantization: Introduction

 \section{Introduction}

-Post-training quantization (PTQ) is a key technique for compressing large language models (LLMs) to enable efficient deployment.
-Existing PTQ methods—such as GPTQ, AWQ, and SmoothQuant—typically apply the same quantization strategy uniformly across all layers.
-While this simplifies implementation, it overlooks an important empirical fact: different decoder layers vary significantly in their sensitivity to quantization, and thus benefit differently from distinct quantization approaches.
+Post-Training Quantization (PTQ) has emerged as a cornerstone for compressing and deploying Large Language Models (LLMs).
+Existing PTQ methods—such as GPTQ, AWQ, and SmoothQuant—typically enforce a uniform quantization strategy across all network layers.
+While this simplifies implementation, it overlooks an important empirical fact: distinct transformer layers exhibit vastly different sensitivities to quantization errors and outlier distributions.

 This variation arises from fundamental differences in how these methods operate.
 For instance, GPTQ reduces quantization error by optimizing weights after quantization; AWQ preserves salient weights to maintain the activation distribution; and SmoothQuant improves stability at low bit-widths by smoothing activations before quantization.
 These complementary strategies suggest that no single method is optimal for every layer.